klarna-incubator/mleko/README.md

 ## Usage & Examples

-See the [documentation][read the docs] for more information or check out the usage [examples](https://github.com/klarna-incubator/mleko/tree/main/examples) on well-known datasets like the [Titanic Dataset](https://github.com/klarna-incubator/mleko/tree/main/examples/Titanic.ipynb).
+See the [documentation][pages] for more information or check out the usage [examples](https://github.com/klarna-incubator/mleko/tree/main/examples) on well-known datasets like the [Titanic Dataset](https://github.com/klarna-incubator/mleko/tree/main/examples/Titanic.ipynb).

 ## Issues